chaypaterson/libffwd-cancer-integrator/README.md

 time-stepping scheme.
 These optimisations make the method much more efficient than earlier approaches.
 The error scales as $\epsilon = O(\Delta t^{2})$ for error tolerance $\epsilon$, and this new method therefore has a time complexity of $T = O(\Delta t^{-1}) = O(\epsilon^{-1/2})$.

 As it is based on Kolmogorov forward equations rather than Kolmogorov backward equations, and is noticeably faster than Gillespie, we have named it the ''fast forward'' method.
 Other related ''fast forward'' methods may be possible, e.g. with multiple passes, or higher order Runge-Kutta steppers.

-A ''fast forward'' method is one that
+Another ''fast forward'' method is one that

 1. solves the Komogorov forward equations by numerically integrating the characteristics, and
 2. is strictly faster than $O(\epsilon^{-2})$ in the global error $\epsilon$ (as